Talent tug of war: Fears NZ lost out after immigration site glitch

 "We need a major revamp because the world is now competing for talent – and we still have the 2016 attitude that it's a privilege to even apply to come to New Zealand," Seymour said.

 "We should drop the labour market opinion requirement.
-It is nuts to make every business demonstrate it needs workers when we know the whole economy is facing a labour crisis."
+It is nuts to make every business demonstrate that it needs workers when we know the whole economy is facing a labour crisis."

-Issuing a visa is no more complicated than issuing a mortgage, checking an applicant meets criteria, Seymour said.
+Issuing a visa is no more complicated than issuing a mortgage, checking an applicant meets the criteria, Seymour said.

-"No bank would shut down for two years, then say it can't keep up with demand once it re-opens – but that's what Immigration New Zealand has gotten away with."
+"No bank would shut down for two years, then say it can't keep up with demand once it re-opens – but that's what Immigration New Zealand has got away with."

 MBIE's general manager border and visa operations Nicola Hogg said all AEWV applications are being made on a new, enhanced immigration online platform.